CreamLib/CreamVanilla-Dev/README.md

 **HTML patterns crafted to help you create the basis for your standard, accessible and responsive web sites**

-This repo contains the Eleventy project.
+This repo contains the Eleventy development environment.
 If you want to see the generated website, please go to <a href="https://creamlib.github.io/creamVanilla/" target="_blank">creamVanilla</a>.

 Installation
 ===============================

-Run
-`npm install`
+`npm install --save-dev @11ty/eleventy`

 Launch localhost